Melbourne Athenaeum: Exhibitions held at the Melbourne Athenaeum

+Proposed demolition and replacement

+It was listed in 1948 as one of the key sites for the modernisation of Melbourne.
+Plans were prepared for a modern building including as new library and gallery, however the development did not proceed.

 Subscription library

 Membership of the Athenaeum's subscription library peaked at 7,579 in 1950, after the State Library of Victoria ceased lending of its books in 1939.
 Membership reduced over the subsequent decades to 1,600 by the mid-1980s, and 750 by the late 2000s.
 Membership is now increasing.

 Today

 Today, the Athenaeum Theatre is used for theatre, comedy and music performances, including as a principal venue for the Melbourne International Comedy Festival and Melbourne Opera.
 The Wheeler Centre for Books, Writing and Ideas presents discussions and talks at the theatre.

 The subscription library has a 30,000-strong collection and hosts regular events, talks, book clubs and a screen club.